SRIKOTI-SIRI-KRISHNA/TakeNotes/README.md

 ✅ Responsive design

 # Images and Demos
-## If notes are not created the dashboard will be as below:
+## If notes are not created the Homepage will be as below:
 ![image](https://github.com/user-attachments/assets/87262360-a63c-4664-9cd6-9a8311f6d38a)